How to remove matted dog hair (WITH VIDEO)

 What causes matted dog hair?

-If your dog is an outdoor type who likes to run through woodland and get muddy, then he or she will be more susceptible to matted hair.
+Matted hair can also be caused when your dog runs through woodland or gets muddy.
+So, if your dog is an outdoor type who likes to run through the great outdoors, then he or she will be more susceptible to matted hair.

 Aside from not looking very nice, matted hair can affect your dog’s health.

 Matted hair can prevent air and moisture from getting to your dog’s skin and the clumps can also put pressure on the skin, causing your dog some discomfort.
 Matted hair is also a haven for fleas and external parasites, as they can live on your dog’s skin easily disguised underneath matts and clumps of hair.

 How to get rid of matted dog hair

 The best way to remove matted hair from dogs is to get stuck in and gently brush.

 Firstly, start with your fingers and gently work through the matter hair as much as you can before you take a brush to it.
 Once you have done this, take a dog brush or metallic comb to the matted hair that is left over.
 You can also buy dog-friendly coat spray that will the job easier.

 Hold the fur in one hand so that you’re not pulling your dog’s skin and use short, sharp strokes to brush the tangle away from the skin.